kycg/comfyui-Lora-auto-downloader/README.md

 Prepare JSON Input (Example Below): Configure the models to download by preparing a JSON structure.
 This JSON includes the lora and checkpoint arrays with name and modelVersionId fields.

-Set Token and Model URL/ID: For secure download, use your CivitAI token.
+Set Token and Model URL/ID: For secure download, use your CivitAI token and provide either a full_url or model_id.
+If a full URL is provided, it will override model_id.

 JSON Configuration Example